 • September 2018: On the eve of a High Court trial, Ralph Wilk, Williams and Khan enter guilty pleas for supplying a Class A drug and money laundering.

-• October and November 2018: Ralph Wilk sentenced to nine years and four months' imprisonment.
+• October and November 2018: Ralph Wilk sentenced to eight years and five months' imprisonment.
 Williams and Khan sentenced to home detention.

 • December 2018: Ryszard Wilk and Lukasik face extradition back to New Zealand after being arrested by Interpol in Venezuela and Germany.